Selwyn (electorate): Region and population centres

 The electorate is mainly rural, stretching from the Southern Alps to the Banks Peninsula, its borders broadly defined by the Rakaia River in the south and the Waimakariri River in the north.
-Major towns include Rolleston, Lincoln, and Darfield, with smaller towns such as West Melton, Kirwee, Tai Tapu, Springfield, Castle Hill Village, Arthur%27s Pass, Leeston, Southbridge and Dunsandel.
+Major towns include Rolleston, Lincoln, and Darfield, with smaller towns such as West Melton, Kirwee, Tai Tapu, Springfield, Castle Hill Village, Arthur's Pass, Leeston, Southbridge and Dunsandel.
 The electorate also includes parts of Christchurch city's territorial authority.

 History

 Existence and changes to area

 An electorate called Selwyn existed between 1866 and 1919.
 A Selwyn electorate also existed between 1946 and 1972 and again from 1978 until it was absorbed by Rakaia for the first MMP election in 1996.
 The latest version of the Selwyn electorate was created for the 2008 election.
 This followed a review of electoral boundaries conducted after the 2006 Census, because of a general northwards population movement in the South Island.
 Even though the number of South Island electorates is fixed, the decline in the population of electorates from Rakaia south has resulted in the boundaries of electorates from Invercargill north to Rakaia shifting further northwards.